Here’s why you should not freak out over those 'Roundup in your cereal' headlines

 “The poison is in the concentration.”

-The international research agency study, Gould said, only looked at animal exposures at very high doses — much higher doses than people have ever received.
+The IARC study, Gould said, only looked at animal exposures at very high doses — much higher doses than people have ever received.

 “The WHO was asking, 'Would this compound potentially cause cancer?' ” he said.